ericyoc/GIS_unemploy_interactive_poc/README.md

 ## Output

 - An interactive Plotly figure with two components:
-1. A choropleth map of Washington State, color-coded by unemployment rate
+1. A choropleth map of State, color-coded by unemployment rate
 2. A table listing detailed unemployment statistics for each county

 ## Note